vsch/flexmark-java/flexmark-core-test/src/test/resources/core_paragraph_formatter_spec.md

 [2]: {37 4|2 -> 37}

 ---- Ranges ------------------------------------------------------------
-⟦Add: configuration  for repeated.⟧    ⟦⟧
+⟦Add: configuration⟧ ⟦ ⟧⟦for repeated.⟧    ⟦⟧

 ---- Result ------------------------------------------------------------
 Add: configuration ⦙ for repeated.  ⦙  ⦙